 Conditions of Probation in California

-Regardless of whether you, the defendant, received a felony or summary probation, there are several conditions and requirements you must adhere to if you want to stay in good standing with the court.
+Whether you, the defendant, received felony or summary probation, you must adhere to several conditions and requirements if you want to stay in good standing with the court.
 For example, your probation may require you to pay fines, remain employed, complete community service, and refrain from illegal activity and substances.

 Probation could be issued with unique terms depending on the alleged crime.
 During probation, you will be conditionally released from custody and remain out of custody as long as you comply with the outlined terms.
 Completed probation may prompt the court to dismiss your conviction, and you can receive early termination of your probation.